juniormalcom237/juniormalcom237/README.md

 <p>I'm a tech 💻 passionate been doing code for about 6years now.
 Love building cool and challenging stuffs 🚀. </p>

 # 💫 About Me:
-* 🌍  I'm based in Cameroon, Douala
+* 🌍  I'm based in Cameroon🇨🇲, Douala
 * ✉️  You can contact me at [juniormalcom912@gmail.com](mailto:juniormalcom912@gmail.com)
 * 🚀  I'm currently working on [Blucash](http://www.blucash.net)
 * 🧠  I'm learning Flutter | SwiftUI | Kotlin